10 Great Classroom Activities for Christmas

 6. Christmas activity packs

-Our latest Christmas pack for schools is out very soon, so watch this space.
-Can’t wait for some Christmas activities?
-Our child’s Christmas activity pack could be just what you are looking for.
+Our latest Christmas packs are now available.
+Click here for our schools’ pack.
+Wanting something more for individual use?
+Our home Christmas activity pack could be just what you are looking for.
 It’s jam-packed full of festive things for children to make and do, and even provides puzzle answers!
-Simply click on the link above to reach our blog explaining all about it and download it!
+Simply click on the link above to reach our blog explaining all about it and to download!

 7. Christmas charities